nicolehao34/nicolehao34.github.io/_portfolio/cs-applied-math-papers.md

 - [Graph Neural Networks: Foundation, Frontiers and Applications](https://scholars.duke.edu/individual/pub1550511): This is a tutorial that covers a broad range of topics in GNNs, including fundamental concepts, new research frontiers, and emerging applications in fields like recommender systems and computer vision.
 - [Recent Research Progress of Graph Neural Networks in Computer Vision](https://www.mdpi.com/2079-9292/14/9/1742): A comprehensive review of GNN applications in computer vision, focusing on image processing, video analysis, and multimodal data fusion.
 It highlights how GNNs capture inter-region dependencies and spatiotemporal dynamics.

 ---

-## Physics-informed Neural Networks (PINNs)

-Physics-informed neural networks (PINNs) are a type of neural network that incorporates the laws of physics into their training process.
-They do this by embedding governing equations, like partial differential equations (PDEs), into the neural network's loss function.
-This allows PINNs to find solutions to physical problems while requiring less training data than traditional data-driven models.
-They are particularly useful for solving forward and inverse problems in computational science.

-### Foundational Knowledge - Start with These

-- [Physics-informed Neural Networks - Wikipedia](https://en.wikipedia.org/wiki/Physics-informed_neural_networks): A great starting point that defines PINNs, explains their function approximation capabilities, and covers different types of problems they can solve, such as data-driven solution and discovery of PDEs.
-- [Physics-Informed Neural Networks for Inverse PDE Problems](https://towardsdatascience.com/physics-informed-neural-networks-for-inverse-pde-problems/): This article provides an intuitive explanation of PINNs as a "cheat sheet" for a regular neural network, outlining how they use automatic differentiation and a physics-based loss function to achieve better results with less data.
-- [Adaptive Physics-informed Neural Networks](https://arxiv.org/html/2503.18181v1): A review paper that discusses how advanced ML techniques, like transfer learning and meta-learning, can be integrated into PINNs to improve model adaptivity and address convergence challenges.

-### Frontier Research

-- [Physics-Informed Neural Networks: A Review of Methodological Evolution, Theoretical Foundations, and Interdisciplinary Frontiers Toward Next-Generation Scientific Computing](https://www.mdpi.com/2076-3417/15/14/8092): A comprehensive review paper that establishes a framework for understanding PINNs, covering methodological innovations, theoretical breakthroughs, and cross-disciplinary applications.
-It also proposes a roadmap for "PINN 2.0" including neuro-symbolic integration and quantum-accelerated optimization.
-- [Physics-Informed Neural Networks with Hard Constraints for Inverse Design](https://epubs.siam.org/doi/10.1137/21M1397908): This paper introduces a method for solving topology optimization problems using PINNs with hard constraints, which is a significant advancement for engineering design.

-### Notes & Limitations

-- Training PINNs can be computationally expensive, especially for complex or multi-physics problems.
-- Optimizing PINNs can be difficult, and their convergence properties are not as well understood as traditional methods.
-- PINNs can struggle to solve high-frequency or multiscale problems and to incorporate noisy, sparse real-world data effectively.
-- A key area of future research is improving PINN performance by integrating them with other methods, such as domain decomposition techniques (e.g., XPINNs), and exploring novel optimization strategies.
-The "PINN 2.0" vision focuses on neuro-symbolic integration, federated physics learning, and quantum-accelerated optimization.

----